AndrewO/akri-docs/docs/user-guide/customizing-an-akri-installation.md

 #### Modifying instanceServiceSpec or configurationServiceSpec

-The `instanceServiceSpec` and `configurationServiceSpec` properties are full [ServiceSpecs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#servicespec-v1-core) and can be modified as such.
+A Configuration can define a service that should be created to access its specific capabilities. `instanceServiceSpec`s define services that should exist at most once for each Instance. `configurationServiceSpec`s should exist at most once for each Configuration.
+Both are full [ServiceSpecs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#servicespec-v1-core) and can be modified as such.
 The simplest reason to modify either might be to specify different ports (perhaps 8085 and 8086):

 ```yaml
 spec: